FCE Speaking

 Candidate B, now it’s your turn.
 The pictures show different holiday locations.
 Compare them and say why people might choose to spend their holiday in each place.
 (1 minute)

-Candidate B: Both pictures show various types of resorts.
-While the left picture looks warm and peaceful, the other one looks rather cold and even a bit dangerous.
+Candidate B: Both pictures show us resorts of some kind.
+While the left picture looks warm and peaceful, the other is rather cold and even a bit dangerous.
 However, somehow both of them look equally cosy, though for different reasons.

-People looking for a place to spend their holiday may prefer huts by the seaside if they come from a colder country and want to experience a warmer, more pleasant climate.
+People looking for a place to spend their holiday may prefer huts by the seaside, especially if they come from a colder country and want to experience a warmer, more pleasant climate.
 They are also likely to appreciate the local food, which is rich in fruits and vegetables.
-As for the second photo, it might be preferred by more active and young people, who are really keen on sports and exercising.
+As for the second photo, it might be favoured by more active and young people, those really keen on sports and exercising.

 Candidate A, which of the two places is better to spend a family holiday at? (~20 seconds)